makerdao/governance-manual/governance/gsm-exceptions.md

 Additionally, the contract allows for permissionless activation of the circuit breaker, if the price decrease in a collateral exceeds a preset percentage value between oracle price updates.
 The permissionless activation triggers the circuit breaker at Level 2 because both new auctions and resets reference the current oracle price.

 This functionality is exceptional because liquidations at non-market prices have the potential to be irreversibly damaging to both users and the Maker Protocol.
-The circuit breaker allows Maker governance to attempt to limit the damage in the event of an issue affecting liquidations without waiting for the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md).
+The circuit breaker allows Maker Governance to attempt to limit the damage in the event of an issue affecting liquidations without waiting for the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md).

 The risk opened up by this exceptional functionality is that liquidations may be halted by an attacker in order to either:
 * Prevent an expensive liquidation.